Medical Practices Must do More to Fight Sexual Harassment

 Time magazine named the #MeToo movement, the social media campaign that prompted millions of women to share personal stories of harassment and abuse, “Person of the Year” for 2017.
 Among the women featured on the front cover is a hospital worker – or at least her arm – representing all those who cannot speak out about the abuse they endured.

-While most #MeToo stories spoke of common, everyday harassment, many women reported horrifying stories from their workplaces – places that should be safe, protected from bullying and abuse.
+While most #MeToo stories spoke of common, everyday harassment, many women reported horrifying stories from their workplaces – places that should be safe and protected from bullying and abuse.
 Shamefully for our industry, these included surgical practices and hospitals.

 According to a report in Becker’s Hospital Review, citing data from BuzzFeed News, between 1995 and 2016, at least 3,085 hospital employees filed sexual harassment claims.
 That this sounds like an improbably low figure for a 21-year period says much about the culture of fear in what is still a male-dominated industry.